-Students studying on the foundation degree full time will attend college for 2 days per week and work experience placement of 40-50hourse per year for the duration of their study.
+Students studying on the foundation degree full time will attend college for 2 days per week.
+We strongly recommend that you have a work placement for the duration of your study.

 Students studying on the foundation degree part time will attend college for 1 day per week and be employed in a relevant workplace throughout their study.